susanyang17/doc/dev-ref/Reference_to_Java_Beans.md

 ## How Spreadsheet resolve a name in a cell

-If a variable in cells equals Excel *Defined Name*\[1\] found in Excel file, keikai spreadsheet will treat them as what it defines.
+If a variable in cells equals Excel *Defined Name*\[1\] found in Excel file, Keikai spreadsheet will treat them as what it defines.
 If not, ZK Spreadsheet follows ZK's EL expression variable resolving mechanism.
 It first tries to find any matching zscript variables defined in the ZUL page.
 Then check ID of ZK fellow components.
 Then search in ZK